Foreign aid to Timor-Leste

 Timor Leste, since its creation in 1999, has received aid from many different parts of the International Community to help stabilise this new country.
-Despite this international support, East Timor still has stability issues.
+Despite this international support, Timor-Leste still has stability issues.

 Bilateral aid

 Military Intervention

 After the East Timor Special Autonomy Referendum, the United Nations Transitional Administration in East Timor administered the country to ensure the proper creation of the government.
 This organisation was supported by a large coalition of international troops led by Australia titled International Force for East Timor.
 Since then, similar coalitions of forces have had to intervene in the 2006 East Timorese crisis in Operation Astute.

 United Nations Integrated Mission in Timor-Leste

 The United Nations Integrated Mission in Timor-Leste, initially mandated to run through 2008 was extended twice, first through 2009 then 2010.

 Election Support

 Part of the program was a program to support the Government of Timor-Leste (GOTL) to enhance democratic governance and facilitate political dialogue.
 The presidential and parliamentary electoral support programs included technical and logistical support and electoral policy advice and verification.
 One of the more significant programs was the presence of 1,635 UN police officers for elections.